 Product Information Management (PIM), DAM, EAM, PII, data enrichment, matching and linking.
 Not quite sure what all those abbreviations, terms and hypes mean and how they relate to Master Data Management (MDM)?
-Get your MDM definitions in one place in this A-Z of MDM.
+Get your Master Data Management definitions in one place in this A-Z of MDM.

 The discovery of meaningful patterns in data.
 For businesses, data analytics are used to gain insight and thereby optimize processes and business strategies.
 Master Data Management can support analytics by providing organized master data as the basis of the analysis or link trusted master data to new types of information output from analytics.